-Employees are uncomfortable with disciplinary action such as an employee reprimand.
-They are sad and uncomfortable when their manager tells them that their performance warrants a verbal warning, the final step before written disciplinary action begins.
+Employees are uncomfortable with a disciplinary action such as an employee reprimand.
+They are sad and uncomfortable when their manager tells them that their performance warrants a verbal warning, the final step before the written disciplinary action begins.

 Managers wonder why employees don’t just improve their performance as the severity of the disciplinary action progresses.
 An effective, communicative disciplinary action process should keep the employee informed and accountable every step of the way.

 Many managers dislike the disciplinary portion of their job more than anything else.
 In fact, in studies, managers rank firing an employee at the top of the list of actions in which they most hate to play a part.
 Managers would rather spend their time on activities such as setting goals, reviewing progress, and eliminating problems employees experience as they strive to complete their work.

 From a company perspective, an employee reprimand demonstrates that the company was working with the employee to help him or her improve.
 At the same time, the company documented its increasing unhappiness with the employee's performance and the fact that the increasing unhappiness was shared with the employee.

 The written employee reprimand shows that the employee was also informed of the performance problems and their consequence if they remained uncorrected.
 It is why employers ask employees to sign a document indicating that they have read and understood the document's contents.